particuleio/website/content/blog/kubernetes-kube-aws.en.md

 ```bash
 curl -O https://storage.googleapis.com/kubernetes-release/release/v1.2.3/bin/linux/amd64/kubectl
 ```
-To be able to connect to EC2 instances, we need on SSH key and a valid IAM account to deploy the infrastrcture on AWS.
+To be able to connect to EC2 instances, we need on SSH key and a valid IAM account to deploy the infrastructure on AWS.
 TO secure communications inside the cluster, we are using *AWS Key Management Services* (KMS).

 To generate a Key with *awscli* :